DIY Servo Subwoofer Amp Build

 Transformer

 The 400VA transformer is from AnTek.
-It has 2x 34V@4.9A secondaries and 2x 15V@2A secondaries.
-The big ones feed the amplifier through the rectifier board (right), and the 15V secondaries feed the power supply on the VFB filter board.
-The main supply is ±48VDC for the amplifier, which will just allow for 140W into 8 ohms.
-140W into 8 ohms yields 4.18A, at a voltage of 33.46VRMS.
+It has 2x 34V@5.9A secondaries, and 2x 15V@2A secondaries.
+The big ones feed the amplifier through the rectifier board (right), and the 15V secondaries feed the VFB filter board.
+The main supply is ±46VDC for the amplifier, which will just allow for 100W into 8 ohms.
+100W into 8 ohms yields 3.5A, at a voltage of 28VRMS across the speaker.
+The power transformer's main secondaries are nominally 5.9A, but are rated for 20% more at 60Hz.

 Transformer at AnTek